UTexas

 Sec.
 3–403.
 Appeal to Subcommittee for Appeals

 1. To appeal a denial or revocation of aid to the Subcommittee for Appeals, the student must submit a written appeal to the director.
-The appeal must state the name of the student, the date the aid decision was issued by the director, and specific reasons for the appeal, including any related argument and all relevant documentation.
+The appeal must state the student's name, the date the director issued the aid decision, and specific reasons for the appeal, including any related argument and all relevant documentation.

-2. The appeal must be submitted by letter or by e-mail within ten days from the date on which the student received the aid decision from the director.
+2. The appeal must be submitted by letter or e-mail within ten days from the date the student received the aid decision from the director.
 A letter will be considered to have been received on the third day after the day of mailing.
-An e-mail message will be considered to have been received on the second day after the day of sending the message.
+An e-mail message will be considered to have been received on the second day after sending the message.

 Sec.
 3–404.
 Hearing Before the Subcommittee for Appeals